BA Archaeology and Anthropology with Study Year Abroad

 - theoretical and empirical perspectives from the past and present.

-Your studies will encompass ethnographic approaches and case studies, and the study of social and scientific archaeology, including:
+Your studies in the Department of Archaeology will encompass ethnographic approaches and case studies, and the study of social and scientific archaeology, including:

 - the investigation of artefacts recovered through excavation